musk/kotlin-semver-tool/README.md

 ```
 See [Java Demo](https://github.com/musk/semver-tool/blob/main/semver-demo-java/src/main/java/io/github/musk/semver/demo/java/HandleRelease.java) for a demonstration of how to use the library in Java.
 See [Kotlin Demo](https://github.com/musk/semver-tool/blob/main/semver-demo-kotlin/src/main/kotlin/io/github/musk/semver/demo/kotlin/HandleRelease.kt) for another demonstration of how to use the library in Kotlin.
+Also have a look at the 'release' task in this gradle build files for a practical usage scenario

 ## Links
 * [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html)